How three cultivar-rich but genetically homogeneous types of bananas came to dominate global production.

 As newcomers to the continent, the ancestors of Plantains and EAHBs were not necessarily adapted to all the agro-ecological conditions to which farmers would eventually expose them.
 Mutations that helped the bananas thrive would have been selected, although it looks as if farmers also propagated the suckers of mutant plants that simply appealed to them.
 Over time, the actions of farmers resulted in a high diversity of cultivars.

 Meanwhile in their native land, the ancestral plants that stayed behind would have also mutated, except that farmers did not embrace this new diversity.
-According to Xavier Perrier, a biomathematician specialising in plant diversity and evolution at the French Agricultural Research Centre for Development (CIRAD), it is because they did not need to.
+Xavier Perrier, a biomathematician specialising in plant diversity and evolution at the French Agricultural Research Centre for Development (CIRAD), reckons it is because they did not need to.
 “The niches these mutants would have filled were most likely already occupied by other bananas.
 There would not have been many reasons for farmers to keep variants.”

 The more recent diversification of Cavendish bananas attests to the enduring importance of this age-old process.
 Growers have used it mainly to improve agronomic performance, but the emergence of TR4, the fungal strain to which Cavendish cultivars are susceptible, has opened up a new focus of selection.
-Since the 1990s, the Taiwan Banana Research Institute has been using its infected fields to select for less susceptible variants.
+Since the 1990s, the Taiwan Banana Research Institute has been using its infested fields to select for less susceptible variants.
 These so-called GCTCVs, for Giant Cavendish tissue-culture variants (tissue culture increases mutations), are under continuous selection to decrease their susceptibility to TR4.

 It’s difficult to know the extent of the diversity represented by these globe-trotting bananas.
 The Plantains and EAHBs alone are estimated to be represented by more than 100 cultivars each.
-Together with the Cavendish, Maoli-Popoulu and Iholena cultivars, these types of bananas could easily represent more than a third of all cultivars, whose number is estimated at 1,000.
+Together with the Cavendish, Maoli-Popoulu and Iholena cultivars, these types of bananas could easily represent more than a third of all cultivars, whose number is estimated to be over 1,000.
 As high as it is, their share of cultivar diversity pales in comparison to their hold on production.

 According to the 2014 FruiTrop banana stats curated by CIRAD scientist Thierry Lescot (who breaks down country stats into four categories: Cavendish cultivars, other dessert cultivars, Plantain cultivars, and other cooking cultivars), Cavendish cultivars account for 46% of global production, Plantains 15% and the EAHBs of eastern Africa 12%.
 Together these three types of bananas account for nearly 75% of the global production of bananas.